 - Genius™ RF / Infini™ RF skin resurfacing followed by excision plus dermal fillers for residual acne scars

-- Surgical excision combined with placement of micro-droplet Botox in micro-dosages of 1-2 units per injection to reduce muscle tension on a healing wound and resultant scar contracture.
+- Surgical excision combined with the placement of micro-droplet Botox in micro-dosages of 1-2 units per injection to reduce muscle tension on a healing wound and resultant scar contracture.

 As a Board Certified Facial Plastic Surgeon, Dr. Mandal focuses on satisfying results that are very natural looking.
 When it comes to the face, patients prefer quality and excellence over price.
 They seek her skills from throughout Palm Beach County, across Florida and a range of national and international locations.
 To discover your options, request a consultation online or call 561-238-0040 at our Palm Beach Gardens office.